 - Open-back surgery

-If a doctor determines that a bulging disc is causing your lower back pain and other treatments have failed to offer relief, you may want to discuss your treatment options with Laser Spine Institute.
-Contact us today to learn more about our gentle outpatient procedures.
+If a physician determines that a bulging disc is causing your lower back pain and other treatments have failed to offer relief, you may want to discuss your treatment options with Laser Spine Institute.
+Contact us today to learn more about our outpatient procedures.
 We will be happy to review your MRI or CT scan free of charge.